Logic Functions

 comes in really handy when creating lifting functions for Sum Types

-(like Either
+(like Either or Maybe).

 - Source